UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/iteration.md

 * The line `printf("Last known value of inner loop %d\n", j)` has referenced `j` **before it was initialised**.
 It will contain a random value on the first pass
 * The value of a loop variable is not guaranteed once the loop has exit.
 So it is possible that even on subsequent iterations, `j` will not contain the value you expect!
 Changes to the compiler settings might impact this

+Again we see how indentation helps use understand the scope of variables.
+Scope works "inside to out" - variables at a lower level of indentation are visible; variables at a deeper level of nesting are not.

 > **Interesting Note**
 >
 > Furthermore, using a variable in this way might negatively impact on performance.
 If the compiler knows `j` is only visible within the inner loop, it might be able to further enhance the machine code to produce faster and more efficient code.
 This is process known as **optimisation**.
 Using a variable with wider scope, and making reference to it in this way, will add constraints to the compiler optimisation process, with the likely impact of lower performance.